 - Set a schedule.
 It’s best to go to bed and wake up at roughly the same time each day.

-- Avoid drugs.
-Alcohol, nicotine, and alcohol after 3pm are disruptive to sleep.
+- Avoid drugs.?Caffeine after 10am, and nicotine and alcohol after 3pm, are disruptive to sleep.

 - Control your sleep environment.
 Sleep on a comfy mattress in a dark, cool, and well-ventilated room.